yiannis-had/youtube2spotify/README.md

 # Youtube2spotify

-A simple, fast and clean way to transfer your songs from a Youtube playlist on a new Spotify playlist
+A simple, fast and clean way to transfer your songs from a Youtube playlist on a new Spotify playlist.

 # Instructions
 - Install the requirements:
 ` pip install -r requirements.txt `

-- **If you have configured access to both APIs skip to the last point.**
+- **If you have configured access to both APIs skip to the last point.** P.S I have created an executable using PyInstaller, download at your own risk.

 - To configure access to the Spotify API go to developer.spotify.com/dashboard/applications , log in and create a client ID / application, it's quite straightforward.